 How did I make it through?

 I could have given up, either explicitly through suicide or no longer trying (to find effective treatment, to leave the house, to have some pleasure despite the pain), but I haven't.
 I'm not sure how or why, other than the tremendous love of my friends and family, sheer stubbornness, a passion for life, and the "indomitable ability to slog through adversity" that Anna Quindlen writes about in Lots of Candles, Plenty of Cake.
 Maybe this is all it takes to keep on going, but it isn't like this is an easy recipe to follow.

 There's also no guarantee I'll stay as healthy as I am now.
-The medication may stop working, the diet may prove effective subterfuge or placebo, new triggers may pop up….
-I'm squeezing out as much living as I possibly can, while also coming to believe that living with debilitating chronic migraine is just as much of a life as having an impressive career, spending loads of time with friends, and traveling the world.
-It is sometimes boring, I don't always think clearly, and I'm frustrated a lot of the time, but I'm still breathing and being and experiencing everything in my environment.
+The medication may stop working, and the diet may prove effective subterfuge or placebo, and new triggers may pop up….
+I'm squeezing out as much living as I possibly can while also coming to believe that living with debilitating chronic migraine is just as much of a life as having an impressive career, spending loads of time with friends, and traveling the world.
+It is sometimes boring, I don't always think clearly, and I'm frustrated a lot of the time, but I'm still breathing and experiencing everything in my environment.
 It isn't the life I'd choose, but it isn't all bad either.

 In the past year, has insurance made it difficult to get your migraine treatment?